gravitl/netmaker-k8s-ops/examples/INGRESS_PROXY_GUIDE.md

 metadata:
   annotations:
     netmaker.io/ingress: "enabled"
-    # Optional: Specify the Netmaker IP address to bind to (defaults to WireGuard interface IP)
+    # Optional: Specify the Netmaker IP address to bind to
+    # If not specified, the proxy will automatically detect the WireGuard IP dynamically
+    # This is recommended since Netmaker assigns IPs dynamically
-    netmaker.io/ingress-bind-ip: "10.0.0.50"
+    # netmaker.io/ingress-bind-ip: "10.0.0.50"
     # Optional: Specify the Netmaker DNS name for this service
     netmaker.io/ingress-dns-name: "my-app.netmaker.internal"
     # Optional: Custom secret configuration for netclient token